Obama announces new U.S. sanctions on Russia over Ukraine

 A Reuters photographer at the scene saw about 20 gunmen controlling the administration building.

-The Interfax news agency quoted a spokeswoman for the mayor of Kharkiv, another large city in the east, as saying he was undergoing an operation for a gunshot wound in the back.
-It said no further details of the incident were available.

-On Sunday the separatists paraded eight unarmed European military monitors before journalists.
-One, a Swede who is diabetic, was freed for medical reasons but four Germans, a Czech, a Dane and a Pole are still being held, described by the rebel leader as "prisoners of war" and NATO spies.
+On Sunday the separatists paraded eight unarmed European military monitors before journalists, three days after capturing them.
+One, a Swede who is diabetic, was freed for medical reasons but the others are still being held, described by the rebel leader as "prisoners of war" and NATO spies.

-German Chancellor Angela Merkel's spokesman Steffen Siebert said they were held "against the law and without justification".

-"We ask the Russian government to act publicly and internally for their release, to distance itself clearly from such acts and to use its influence on pro-Russian perpetrators and forces in eastern Ukraine to secure their release."

 Armed rebels also occupied Donetsk television on Sunday and ordered it to start broadcasting Russian state TV.

-Obama is under pressure from opposition Republicans at home to move faster on sanctions.
-But in taking what he described as "calibrated steps", he has emphasised the need to act in concert with European countries, which have more at stake economically and a more cumbersome process for taking decisions.
+The European Union is expected to follow the United States by adding to its own list of targeted Russian people and firms, possibly later this week.

-The EU does more than 10 times as much trade with Russia as the United States and buys a quarter of its natural gas from Moscow.
-Most EU decisions require unanimity among member states.
+But Washington and Brussels have yet to reach agreement on wider measures to hurt the Russian economy more broadly.
+The EU does more than 10 times as much trade with Russia as the United States, and buys a quarter of its natural gas from Moscow.
+Most EU decisions require unanimity among 28 member states.

 Western countries say the targeted sanctions are already having an effect on Russia by scaring investors into pulling out capital.
 The central bank has been forced to hike interest rates to prop up the rouble and Russian firms are finding it more difficult and costly to raise funds.